The Road to HANA for Software Developers

 - Except for writing the wrappers around PAL/BFL, don't worry too much about the L-language at this point.
 It will most likely undergo significant simplification before rolled out to a broader developer audience (if at all).
 Future versions of PAL/BFL calls will most likely not even need those wrapper anymore, but be integrated more naturally in SQLScript.

 - In case the PAL doesn't provide the statistical analysis function you want to run on the data - you can be quite sure the popular statistical programming language R will.
 So if you are really into math, check out HANA's R-integration.
-For licensing reasons, we cannot bundle R with HANA, but it's quite easy to install - the HANA Documentation has a guide for that, and my colleague has written a blog to make your first steps very easy.
+For licensing reasons, we cannot bundle R with HANA, but it's quite easy to install - the HANA Documentation has a guide for that, and my colleague Former Member has written a blog to make your first steps very easy.

 Where to go from here